GreenTravel

 If you stay in a hotel, there are ways to reduce your impact:

-• Leave the ‘do not disturb’ sign on the hotel door to reduce unnecessary washing of linen, vacuuming and the use of other chemicals for cleaning
+- Leave the ‘do not disturb’ sign on the hotel door to reduce unnecessary washing of linens, vacuuming, and the use of other chemicals for cleaning.

 Located across Rivers St. from Katherine Harper Hall and just before the skywalk, Bike App offers free bike tuneups and repairs.
 The trailer is powered by solar panels, and the schedule is posted on a decommissioned PV panel.

-Compared with any other mode of transportation, flying produces the most carbon per mile.
-So, when possible, opt the bus or train – this can also be a great way to do some sightseeing en route.
+Compared with other modes of transportation, flying produces the most carbon per mile.
+So, when possible, opt for the bus or train – this can also be a great way to do some sightseeing en route.

-If you do have to fly and it’s a long haul, go for a non-stop flight.
-Not only is it a time saver but a direct flight will always be more fuel efficient.
+If you do have to fly choose a non-stop flight.
+Not only is it a time saver, but a direct flight will always be more fuel efficient.
 Driving (especially carpooling) will always beat flying from a carbon footprint perspective.

 If you do need to fly, another means of reducing your flying footprint is to take advantage of a carbon offset program.
 These programs give passengers the option to invest in carbon reduction projects to help neutralize or reduce their carbon footprint caused by travel.

-There are over 30 International Air Transport Association (IATA) member airlines who have introduced a travel offset program.
+There are over 30 International Air Transport Association (IATA) member airlines who have introduced a fly net zero program.

 Look for airlines that use renewable biofuels.
 Biofuels are produced using renewable feedstock such as plant oils, agricultural waste and wood chips.
-Using renewable biofuel as opposed to fossil fuels can reduce carbon emissions by up to 80%.
-Delta and United currently use a % of biofuel on domestic flights.
+Using renewable biofuel rather than fossil fuels can reduce carbon emissions by up to 80%.

 If you want to stay in an environmentally and socially responsible establishment, look for certified accommodation providers.
 Ask for their green certification and check whether that certifier has been approved by the Global Sustainable Tourism Council (GSTC).
 The GSTC and others provide a set of minimum requirements that a tourism business must meet for approval.